hanabi/hanabi.github.io/variant-specific/Null.md

 * *Color Positional Clues* always "wrap around" to the oldest card.
 * For example, in a 3-player game of the "Null (5 Suits)" variant:
   * All the 1's are played on the stacks except for the null 1.
-  * Bob hand is as follows: red 1, red 1, red 5, blue 5, green 5
+  * Bob hand is as follows: null 1, red 1, red 5, blue 5, green 5
   * All of Bob's 5's have a number 5 clue on them.
 (They were clued with a *5 Save* earlier on.)
   * Alice clues red to Cathy, touching a red 1.
   * Bob knows that normally, this would be an *Unknown Trash Discharge*.
 But all *Discharges* are "turned off" in null variants.
 Instead, this must be a *Null Positional Clue*.